How to enjoy Easter Week in Granada?

 Holy Wednesday

 The night of Holy Wednesday is one of the most special of Holy Week in Granada.
-This is because it takes place, among others, the procession of the Gypsies, which has peculiarities that make it unique in Andalusia.
+This is because it includes, among others, the procession of the Gypsies, which has peculiarities that make it unique in all of Andalusia.
 It lasts a total of 11 hours, being one of the longest in the city, and in one of the sections you can see the Alhambra in the background.
 But that’s not all, it also passes through the hills of Sacromonte, where bonfires are lit among the “caves” creating a unique atmosphere.

 Maundy Thursday